-- (B) A summary of projections contained in an adopted general plan or related planning document, or in a prior environmental document which has been adopted or certified, which described or evaluated regional or areawide conditions contributing to the cumulative impact local, regional or statewide plan, or related planning document, that describes or evaluates conditions contributing to the cumulative effect.
-Such plans may include: a general plan, regional transportation plan, or plans for the reduction of greenhouse gas emissions.
+(B) A summary of projections contained in an adopted general plan or related planning document, or in a prior environmental document which has been adopted or certified, which described or evaluated regional or areawide conditions contributing to the eumulative impact local, regional or statewide plan, or related planning document, that describes or evaluates conditions contributing to the cumulative effect.
+Such plans may include: a general plan, regional transportation plan, or greenhouse gas reduction plan.
 A summary of projections may also be contained in an adopted or certified prior environmental document for such a plan.
 Such projections may be supplemented with additional information such as a regional modeling program.
-Any such planning document shall be referenced and made available to the public at a location specified by the lead agency. - (2) When utilizing a list, as suggested in paragraph (1) of subdivision (b), factors to consider when determining whether to include a related project should include the nature of each environmental resource being examined, the location of the project and its type.
+Any such planning document shall be referenced and made available to the public at a location specified by the lead agency.

+(2) When utilizing a list, as suggested in paragraph (1) of subdivision (b), factors to consider when determining whether to include a related project should include the nature of each environmental resource being examined, the location of the project and its type.
 Location may be important, for example, when water quality impacts are at issue since projects outside the watershed would probably not contribute to a cumulative effect.
-Project type may be important, for example, when the impact is specialized, such as a particular air pollutant or mode of traffic. - (3) Lead agencies should define the geographic scope of the area affected by the cumulative effect and provide a reasonable explanation for the geographic limitation used. - (4) A summary of the expected environmental effects to be produced by those projects with specific reference to additional information stating where that information is available, and - (5) A reasonable analysis of the cumulative impacts of the relevant projects.
-An EIR shall examine reasonable, feasible options for mitigating or avoiding the project's contribution to any significant cumulative effects. - (c) With some projects, the only feasible mitigation for cumulative impacts may involve the adoption of ordinances or regulations rather than the imposition of conditions on a project-by-project basis. - (d) Previously approved land use documents such as, including, but not limited to, general plans, - specific plans, regional transportation plans, plans for the reduction of greenhouse gas emissions, and local coastal plans may be used in cumulative impact analysis.
+Project type may be important, for example, when the impact is specialized, such as a particular air pollutant or mode of traffic.

+(3) Lead agencies should define the geographic scope of the area affected by the cumulative effect and provide a reasonable explanation for the geographic limitation used.

+(4) A summary of the expected environmental effects to be produced by those projects with specific reference to additional information stating where that information is available, and

+(5) A reasonable analysis of the cumulative impacts of the relevant projects.
+An EIR shall examine reasonable, feasible options for mitigating or avoiding the project's contribution to any significant cumulative effects.

+(c) With some projects, the only feasible mitigation for cumulative impacts may involve the adoption of ordinances or regulations rather than the imposition of conditions on a project-by-project basis.

+(d) Previously approved land use documents such as general plans, specific plans, and local coastal plans may be used in cumulative impact analysis.
 A pertinent discussion of cumulative impacts contained in one or more previously certified EIRs may be incorporated by reference pursuant to the provisions for tiering and program EIRs.
 No further cumulative impacts analysis is required when a project is consistent with a general, specific, master or comparable programmatic plan where the lead agency determines that the regional or areawide cumulative impacts of the proposed project have already been adequately addressed, as defined in section 15152(f), in a certified EIR for that plan.